Your Basket

 Coconut oil is not poisonous for cats and is perfectly safe for them to eat, although they should only be given small amounts to start with.

 Some cats will tolerate coconut oil better than others and whilst it is rare, there is always a risk that they could also be allergic to it.
-Giving a cat too much coconut oil too soon could give them an upset stomach and possibly even diarrhoea.

 Some holistic veterinarians recommend giving ¼ to ½ teaspoon of coconut oil to an average-sized cat once or twice a day, whilst others suggest as little as 1/8 of a teaspoon daily.

 If you are using coconut oil to prevent or treat hairballs in your cat, you can reduce the dosage even further to a few times a week.
-The general recommendation is to start small and increase or decrease as needed.

 Most cats do not mind the taste of coconut oil so you can give it to them directly.
 Alternatively, you can mix it with a couple of tablespoons of strong-smelling cat food.